Physics & Engineering Department

 Congratulations to our 2015 physics major graduates: Brett Amen, Frank Mignon, and Ramsay Shuck.

-On April 30, 2015, the Doane College Department of Physics & Engineering received a charter for a chapter of Sigma Pi Sigma, the national physics honor society.
+On April 30, 2015, the Doane University Department of Physics & Engineering received a charter for a chapter of Sigma Pi Sigma, the national physics honor society.
 The charter was presented by Professor Steve Feller of Coe College, and former president of the Sigma Pi Sigma.
 Below, Dr. Chris Wentworth and Dr. Susan Enders receive the charter from Dr. Feller.

 Our first set of inductees into Sigma Pi Sigma included junior physics major Zach Swanson, senior physics major Ramsay Shuck, faculty member Dr. Susan Enders, and junior physics major Chris Mauer.
 The new inductees are shown here with Dr. Steve Feller and Dr. Chris Wentworth.